Guides

 • Run a Diagnostic Scan

 Before any long trip, run a full OBD-II scan to check for pending codes.
-A code that hasn't triggered the check engine light yet (pending DTC) could escalate under heavy driving conditions.
+A code that has not triggered the check engine light yet (pending DTC) could escalate under heavy driving conditions.
+See our [OBD-II codes pillar](/codes/) for what to look for.

 Download on the App Store